Azure/kube-egress-gateway/README.md

 ## Usage

+### Operating system requirements

+* Only Linux (Ubuntu or Azure Linux) based nodes are supported.
+Other Linux distributions have not been tested but may work.
+Windows node or pod support is not available at this time.

 ### Deploy a Static Egress Gateway

 To deploy a static egress gateway, you need to create a StaticGatewayConfiguration CR: